 About the customer matching process

-This article provides details about the data matching process for Customer Match and how AdWords processes the files you upload.
+This article provides details about the data matching process for Customer Match and how Google Ads processes the files that you upload.

 If you’re new to Customer Match, read about Customer Match and learn more about data hashing.

 You create a customer data file based on information shared by your customers.

 To keep your data secure, you can hash your customer data yourself using the SHA256 algorithm or Google Ads will hash the data for you using the same SHA256 algorithm, which is the industry standard for one-way hashing.

 Only the private customer data in your file (Email, Phone, First Name and Last Name) will be hashed, Country and Zip data won’t be hashed.
 If you upload a hashed data file, don’t hash Country and Zip data.

 You’ll upload a customer data file in your Google Ads account or by using the Google Ads API.
 Google uses Transport Layer Security (TLS) for your upload, which is the industry standard to securely transfer files.

 If a user record doesn't match, Google may still use it as part of policy compliance checks, but Google won't otherwise use it for Customer Match or any other Google product.
 The matching process can take up to 48 hours.